Castle Combe, England

-Situated at the mouth of the River Dun on Northern Ireland’s north-eastern coast, Cushendun was designed in 1912 by prominent architect Clough Williams-Ellis in the style of a Cornish village for politician Lord Cushendun and his Cornwall-born wife.
-Home to a pretty row of harbour-side houses and a charming stone bridge stretching over the River Dun, Cushendun has been owned by the National Trust since 1954.
-This, combined with its location in the Antrim Coast and Glens Area of Outstanding Natural Beauty ensures its charm will be enjoyed for years to come.
+Situated at the mouth of the River Dun on Northern Ireland’s north-east coast, Cushendun was designed in 1912 by prominent architect Clough Williams-Ellis in the style of a Cornish village for politician Lord Cushendun and his Cornwall-born wife.
+Home to a pretty row of harbour-side houses and a charming stone bridge stretching over the River Dun, Cushendun has been protected by the National Trust since 1954.
+This, combined with its location in the Antrim Coast and Glens Area of Outstanding Natural Beauty, ensures its charm will be enjoyed for years to come.
 Less than an hour’s drive along Antrim’s coast is the awe-inspiring Giants Causeway.

-Built into a scenic valley leading down to a beautiful bay, Polperro is the archetypal Cornish seaside village with its winding, traffic-free streets lined with cottages and small, boat-filled harbour.
+Built into a scenic valley leading down to a beautiful bay, Polperro is the archetypal Cornish seaside village with its winding, traffic-free streets lined with cottages and its small, boat-filled harbour.
 Its coastal location has contributed to a colourful history too – the village was once a pilchard fishing haven and a former smuggling hotspot in the late 18th century when contraband goods were sneaked across the English Channel to Guernsey.
-Charming shops selling local handcrafted goods and confectionary items are ideal for browsing and Polperro’s famous seafood, available at its cafes and pubs, must be tried.
+Charming shops selling local handcrafted goods and confectionery items are ideal for browsing and Polperro’s famous seafood, available at its cafés and pubs, must be tried.

 Nestled in the heart of England’s breathtakingly beautiful Lake District, the charming village of Hawkshead is known throughout the country for its picturesque cobbled streets, quaint whitewashed cottages and rich history.
-The ruins of the 15th century Hawkshead Hall mark the village’s medieval history, and Hawkshead’s Old Grammar School was where poet William Wordsworth spent his boyhood years.
+The ruins of the 15th-century Hawkshead Hall mark the village’s medieval history, and Hawkshead’s Old Grammar School was where poet William Wordsworth spent his boyhood years.
 The National Trust-run Beatrix Potter Gallery celebrates the art of the British author and illustrator who dearly loved the Lake District.
 Flanked on both sides by Lake Coniston and Lake Windermere, Hawkshead is an ideal stop-off for thirsty ramblers in need of refreshment at the village’s pubs.